Article

 Festive Holiday Events

-Carol with dolphins, attend a Christmas Eve candlelight service at the oldest Anglican Church in the Western Hemisphere and do Christmas on the beach.
+Carol with dolphins at the National Museum of Bermuda, find unique gifts at Christmas markets, attend a Christmas Eve candlelight service at the oldest Anglican Church in the Western Hemisphere, and celebrate Christmas Day on the beach.

 On Boxing Day, this British holiday gets a Bermudian twist when Gombey troupes in colourful costumes dance through the streets to the rhythm of snare drums, beer bottle fifes and tin whistles.